 The cost of assisted living varies according to the room size and types of services needed, and is highly variable across regions.
-For a one-bedroom apartment it may cost around $2,575 per month based on research from senior living organizations.
+For a one-bedroom apartment it may cost more than $3,000 per month based on research from senior living organizations.
 This can vary greatly though depending on the location and level of service you get.
-You can learn more about costs and financial assistance by visiting the Assisted Living Federation of America website.

 If you want to continue to live independently but require assistance with some activities of daily living such as bathing, dressing, meal preparation, managing medications, and housekeeping, assisted living may be right for you.
 Assisted living can provide security and independence, privacy and companionship, and physical and social well-being.

 Aging Life Care Association

 National Center for Assisted Living

 Assisted living.
 Eldercare Locator—US Department of Health and Human Services website.
 Available at: http://www.eldercare.gov/eldercare.net/public/resources/factsheets/assisted_living.aspx.
 Updated October 6, 2017.
 Accessed October 9, 2017.

 Assisted living: weighing the options.
 AARP website.
 Available at: http://www.aarp.org/relationships/caregiving-resource-center/info-09-2010/ho_assisted_living_weighing_the_options.html.
 Published September 23, 2010.
 Accessed October 9, 2017.